jiggy-ai/jiggybase/docs/FAQ.md

 ### ChatGPT plugin gives the error message "Error communicating with plugin service.
 Please try again later."

 The fix is to uninstall the JiggyBase plugin and re-install it.
+We are still investigating if something on our side leads to this issue or if it is an OpenAI issue.